 Be honest about your abilities and the shape you are in.
 Even the most physically fit can be taken down by extreme heat after extended exertion.
 If you are out of shape and not acclimated to the environment you are starting off with a huge deficit and could be placing yourself and others at risk- especially in isolated areas where distance and terrain can delay emergency response times.

-Limiting Activity– Take a cue from Animal Kingdom and take it easy during midday heat.
+Limiting Activity– Take a cue from the Animal Kingdom and take it easy during the midday heat.
 If you are going to venture out when it’s hot, get an early start.
 You should be done by 10:00 am or earlier- not just getting started.
 This of course is a general guideline, if it’s nearing triple digits by breakfast time you need to have the courage to change your plans to something less strenuous that hopefully includes lots of shade and cool water.

 Going on a helicopter ride while on vacation is tons of fun, but it shouldn’t be a medivac- Don’t die dumb!